Home > Management and Budget > Constitutional Offices

 Resident Information

-Once these constitutional offices come online in January 2025, the structure of our County government will change, as these five independent offices will operate separately from Miami-Dade County.
+Effective Jan.
+7, 2025, the structure of our County government changed, as these five independent offices will operate separately from Miami-Dade County.

-Miami-Dade County is working hard to prepare for this transition and will assist the new constitutional officers so that they are ready to serve the community with minimal disruptions to services on Day One.
+Miami-Dade County will continue to assist the new constitutional officers so they are ready to serve the community with minimal disruptions to services.

-For residents, we expect that most services such as policing, tax collection, elections, property appraisals, and financial services will remain the same on January 7th, 2025, although they may look different under new leadership.
+For residents, we expect that most services, such as policing, tax collection, elections, property appraisals, and financial services, will remain the same, although they may look different under new leadership.

 Learn about Amendment 10